Best ways to get to Australia, New Zealand and the South Pacific using miles (2024)

 British Airways Avios

 • The short story: British Airways offers an award chart for travel on a single partner and a lesser-known chart for travel on two partners.
 That second chart could save you some Avios if you were to mix AA and Qantas for example.
+The Avios price of your trip is based on the cumulative distance of your flight segments, as opposed to pricing each segment individually (like a normal BA award).

 • Miles required: From around 200K "round trip" in business class from most US cities (can vary based on distance).
 See the mixed partner chart along with an excellent explanation for how to leverage it here.
-In short, you could turn this into a multi-stop, multi-carrier journey and the number of miles required will vary some but be less than booking separately via British Airways
+In short, you could turn this into a multi-stop, multi-carrier journey and the number of miles required will vary some but still be less than booking separately via British Airways.

 • How to find awards: Search for available space on each segment separately at britishairways.com.